MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 ### GitHub project assignments

 In place of assigning a milestone, consider assigning issues to a GitHub project or projects.
-An issue can have multiple project assignments, and each maintainer can manage their own GitHub projects and the +priorities within those projects.
+An issue can have multiple project assignments, and each maintainer can manage their own GitHub projects and the priorities within those projects.